 Perfect by Ed Sheeran

 Take a dip into Ed Sheeran’s discography and you’ll find a treasure trove of wedding-worthy tracks.
-“Perfect” is without a doubt one of the best options thanks to its uber-romantic lyrics, but also thanks to its melody (that’s why it’s great for a solo harp song for a wedding).
+“Perfect” is without a doubt one of the best harp songs for a wedding thanks to its uber-romantic lyrics, but also thanks to its melody (that’s why it’s great for a solo harp song for a wedding).
 If you love yourself some Ed Sheeran, “Thinking Out Loud”, “Kiss Me”, and “Photograph” also make for great wedding ceremony songs (and would probably sound amazing on the harp).
+Video by Chantal Dube, The Harpist.

 Can’t Help Falling in Love by Elvis Presley